mpras55/mongoScraper/README.md

 # mongoScraper
-Web Scraper powered by Mongo
+## Web Scraper powered by Mongo

+Scrap data from webpage and present a customized personal view